EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 ## Wishlist Endpoint

 This endpoint returns an array of WishItem objects that have the title, purchase link, and when I recieved the gift (once I get it).

+## RSS Feed Endpoint

+This endpoint returns an rss feed of content type 'application/rss+xml'.
+Sub paths can return the data of the feed in JSON.